denzelrenner/Dissertation/Supplementary_Data/Supplementary Table S4.md

 Supplementary Table S4 - Contingency matrix for odds ratio test

 The contingency matrix used to test for over-representation of different COG categories.
-The same matrix was used to test for over-representation of COGs in negatively correlated genes
+The same matrix was used to test for over-representation of COGs in negatively correlated genes. i,j,k,and l represent frequency values.